 Despite these provisions, there are ongoing stakeholder concerns around these processes and the outcomes under them.
-In particular, the current provisions in the Code appear to be overly broad- while the Code requires collecting societies to ensure their dealings are transparent it does not provide detail of what this looks like or how it could be achieved.
+In particular, the current provisions in the Code appear to be overly broad- while the Code requires collecting societies to ensure their dealings are transparent it does not provide detail of what transparency means in these circumstances, or how it could be achieved.